Disclaimer: This site uses affiliate links. Learn More.

 We get two general communication via email@example.com from our faithful readers.
 The first asks us which bat performs the best and the second tells us which bat performs the best.
-I always hesitate before responding to either—not because I haven't thought about the answer—because the answer isn't nearly as simple as people hope it is.
+I always hesitate before responding to either---not because I haven't thought about the answer---because the answer isn't nearly as simple as people hope it is.

 Let me give you one example to prove my point.
 How much does the paint job of a baseball bat effect on base percentage?
 Your knee jerk reaction is probably to say 'it doesn't'.
 Next question: What role does confidence play in hitting a baseball effectively?
 Your answer should be a lot.
 In fact, hitter confidence may be the most important things in attacking a pitch correctly and ultimately getting on base.
 Another question: can you imagine any scenario where a little leaguer might find more confidence at the plate because he thinks his bat looks cool?
 If you answered no, then I suggest you don't know many 11 year olds.
 Therefore, I ask the first question again, how much can the paint job of a baseball bat effect on base percentage?

 What we may like most about the 2015 Dirty South War bat is the price point.
 A brand new one-piece full-composite bat for $249 in a senior league with a drop 8, 10 or 12 is impossible to beat.
 It's also quite helpful the bat is a pure power stick with jaw dropping gumption in the hands of the right hitter.
 We'd suspect a player who is okay with some hand sting now and again will appreciate the added distance created by this stiff pieced missile maker.
 We are confident the bat would find a happy home with players looking for some added distance and a top shelf performance bat where quality control and American made standards are high priorities with a great price to boot.
 Justbatreviews puts the 2015 Dirty South War bat firmly in the category of recommendable.
 And after all that writing, please pass the fried chicken.

 We often have long conversations with bat manufacturers about how their bat is the best on the market because they somehow figured out a way to make the best performing bat while everyone else is behind the curve.
-We have come to expect this and are comfortable in saying it should be the case—bat companies should indeed think their bat is the best.
+We have come to expect this and are comfortable in saying it should be the case---bat companies should indeed think their bat is the best.

 The Dirty South War bat company, it turns out, also thinks their bat is the best.
 And they have good reason to think so even compared to companies that dwarf them in distribution and marketing budgets.
 The Dirty South War is a stiff one piece composite design that allows for maximum power transfer to the ball on contact.
 The composite design gives durability and longevity to the bat's performance at peak powers.
 After using the bats for a couple weeks we have no reason to doubt they perform at anything but the allowable 1.15 standard.
 They sound like pure composite bats and their swing weight fits well with the biggest grouping of players.